 A classic style of Cabernet Sauvignon, without the overblown fruit and alcohol.
 Fresh blackberry and strawberry on the nose, along with a hint of cedar.

-Linear tannins that soften in the midpalate, allowing flavors to transition from herbal notes to ripe dark fruit.
-Finish opens up with black pepper and allspice notes.
+Linear tannins soften in the midpalate, allowing flavors to transition from herbal notes to the ripe dark fruit.
+The finish opens up with black pepper and allspice notes.
 All in all, this is composed and refined, drinking well above its price point.